windykeyboards/warm/README.md

 # Warm
 **W**indy keyboards **AR**duino package **M**anager

+Note: Warm is now deprecated.
+This was useful 2 years ago, but with improvements made to PlatformIO with their library crawler, this is now not needed.

 Warm is a Github-based package manager, promoting Arduino Development for your average hipster software developer.
 It's based on Python 3.7, so you best be up to date son.

 ## How to install